Moesif/moesif-aws-lambda-python/README.md

 Middleware (Python) to automatically log API calls from AWS Lambda functions and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

-Designed for APIs that are hosted on AWS Lambda using Amazon API Gateway as a trigger.
+Designed for APIs that are hosted on AWS Lambda using Amazon API Gateway or Application Load Balancer as a trigger.

 This middleware expects the
 [Lambda proxy integration type.](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-set-up-lambda-proxy-integration-on-proxy-resource)